-We have put together a list of fantastic early years children’s books that can be used to introduce, consolidate and explore procedure texts with your students.
+Check out the full list of children’s books that can be used to introduce, consolidate and explore procedure texts with your students.

-Throughout the story, there are cute mini procedures that the students can really engage with, such as, when they go to the park there is a procedure for what to do at the park.
+Throughout the story, there are real-life mini procedures that the students can engage with.
+For example, when the protagonist and her grandma go to the park, there is a procedure for what to do at the park.
 You can talk about the language used at the start of each sentence and investigate action verbs, for example:

 - Slide down the bumpy slide and the twirly slide.